oracle-livelabs/developer/dev-ai-app-dev-retail/user-story/user-story.md

     ![Select Isla Wilson](./images/isla-wilson.png =50%x*)

-2. We will upload a document to update the item's condition.
-Before uploading the document, note that the item's condition is currently listed as "none".
+2. We will upload a document to update the item's return condition.
 On the Customer Details page, click the **Upload Document** button.

     ![Upload Document](./images/upload-document.png =50%x*)